ralphgabriel04/Nutrition_Label/README.md

 ## Credits

 This project was developed by Gabriel Ralph Christian.
-It is inspired by typical nutritional labels found on food packaging.
+It is inspired by typical nutritional labels found on food packaging and FreeCodeCamp

 ## License